syzer/dashboard-chrome-plugin/readme.md

 ./newErrors.js stage Timeout
 ```

-## Show errors that were yeasterday
+## Show errors that were yesterday
 node last.err.by.cat.js -e prod -c 'DbBackupFailed'
 ```
 Err reported times: 5
+Up to times a day: 832
-Today theres % chance of that error: 18.51851851851852 [
+Today theres % chance of that error: 18.518
+[
   {
   app: 'backup',